Pour Over Profit

 User Testing

 In order to make the app more understandable for users, I tested a couple of my coworkers (who are my target audience).
+I asked the same questions as before, but added a few more in order to get more information.

 What I learned